 Risks Associated with Currency Swap

 One must know the potential risks of currency swaps to make informed decisions when utilizing them within their investment strategy.
-Two primary risks are counterparty risk and interest rate risk.
+Two primary risks are counterparty risk and interest rate risk

 Counterparty risk is the risk that one of the parties involved in the swap will default on their obligations, which could result in significant losses for the other party.
 This can occur due to various reasons, such as changes in creditworthiness or insolvency.

 Interest rate risk is also a significant concern as currency swaps involve exchanging one set of cash flows based on an interest rate for another set based on a different interest rate.
-Changes in interest rates can significantly affect these cash flows, resulting in financial exposure to either party involved in the swap.
+Changes in the interest rate swaps’ rates can significantly affect these cash flows, resulting in financial exposure to either party involved in the swap.

-For instance, if one party has agreed to pay a fixed interest rate while receiving a variable interest rate, they may pay more than expected if market rates increase.
+For instance, if one party has agreed to pay a fixed interest rate while receiving a variable interest rate, they may pay more than expected if market rates increase

 While currency swaps provide investors with opportunities for hedging against foreign exchange and interest rate risks, they also come with potential pitfalls that need careful consideration before engaging in them.